BlackRock: How It Became the Largest Asset Manager in the World

 Key Activities

 BlackRock gives retail and corporate clients a vast scope of portfolio and risk mitigation solutions in over 100 countries including the USA, Asia Pacific, Europe, the Middle East, and Africa.
-The firm offers single and multi-asset class baskets that buy stocks, fixed income, options, and money market funds.
+The firm offers single and multi-asset class baskets that buy stocks, fixed-income, options, and money market funds.

 BlackRock primarily serves clients through a wide community of specialized investment managers and other finance experts, but it also works through a mix of finance middlemen, such as wealth managers, Banks, Health insurers, Trust firms, and freelance money managers.

-Certain about the Company's services, such as its BlackRock Solutions site and its iShares ETF offerings, is also accessible on the internet.
+Certain about the Company's services, such as its BlackRock Solutions site and its iShares ETF offerings, are also accessible on the internet.
 BlackRock also provides risk analysis and risk mitigation advising solutions through the Green Package.

 Key Partners

-• Supplier and Vendor Partners, which include vendors of multiple activities, products, and systems that enable the Firm’s core investing activities, as well as firms to whom key quasi tasks can be outsourced;
+• Supplier and Vendor Partners, which include vendors of multiple activities, products, and systems that enable the Firm’s core investing activities, as well as firms to whom key quasi-tasks can be outsourced;

 • Channel and Distribution Partners, which are the Firm's chain of intermediaries, such as banks, wealth managers, health insurers, and trust entities, who offer an array of programs and options on the Company's part;